themesberg/flowbite-svelte/src/routes/docs/forms/floating-label.md

 ### FloatingLabelInput

-- Use the `classDiv` props to overwrite the div class.
+- Use the `classDiv` prop to overwrite the div class.
-- Use the `classInput` props to overwrite the input class.
+- Use the `classInput` prop to overwrite the input class.
-- Use the `classLabel` props to overwrite the label class.
+- Use the `classLabel` prop to overwrite the label class.

 <TableProp>